(for veterinary information only)

 - Cyclosporine, an immune suppressive agents used in transplant patients as well as in certain immune mediated conditions, will have increased blood levels when it is given in the presence of ketoconazole.
 As mentioned, this pharmacological "trick" can be exploited to reduce the dose of cyclosporine.

-- Other drugs that may have higher blood levels or stronger effects than normal include: methylprednisolone (a corticosteroid), glipizide (an oral medication for diabetes mellitus), cyclophosphamide (an agent of chemotherapy), ivermectin (in higher doses), antianxiety medications (clomipramine, buspirone, or amitriptyline) and warfarin (an anticoagulant).
+- Other drugs that may have higher blood levels or stronger effects than normal include: methylprednisolone (a corticosteroid), glipizide (an oral medication for diabetes mellitus), cyclophosphamide (an agent of chemotherapy), ivermectin (in higher doses), vincristine (used in cancer chemotherapy), tramadol (a pain management drug), cannabinoids, opioids, antianxiety medications (clomipramine, buspirone, trazodone, benzodiazepines such as alprazolam, or amitriptyline) and warfarin (an anticoagulant).

 - Macrolide antibiotics such as azithromycin and erythromycin can increase ketoconazole concentrations and increase the likelihood of ketoconazole side effects.